overview/overview-upload-directory/README.md

 * `file` is the name of a file, or a directory.

 Note that the document titles in Overview will have any preceding path stripped off.
 So `upload some/path/to/directory` will produce titles of the form `directory/file1`, `directory/subdir/file2`, etc. If you want to preserve `some/path/to`, do `upload some`

+Files that were previously uploaded to the server, then deleted locally, will not be deleted from the server.

 Requires python3